About Us

 Qualifications

-• Bachelor’s degree with significant coursework in early childhood education; master’s degree preferred.
+• Bachelor’s degree with significant coursework in early childhood education required.

-• Minimum of three years of experience in early childhood education.
+• Minimum of three years of experience in early childhood teaching.

 The successful candidate will model integrity, professionalism, curiosity, responsibility, creativity and respect for all persons, as well as a demonstrated commitment to advancing the School’s core values of integrity, collaboration, inclusivity, empathy, and resilience.